- Republican National Lawyers Association

 Jeffrey D. Farrow

-Mr. Farrow is a member of the Juvenile Diabetes Research Foundation Committee, where he is involved in organizing the annual Orange County Walk.
+Jeff is a member of the Juvenile Diabetes Research Foundation Committee.
+In that capacity, he helps to organize the charity’s annual Orange County Walk.

 - Breach of Contract Claims: A buyer was misled into purchasing commercial real property located on a closed landfill, information that was purposefully omitted from detailed disclosures by the seller and a report by a geotechnical company.
 Mr. Farrow quickly filed a lawsuit against the seller and the geotechnical company.
 He obtained evidence that the seller knowingly made false statements about the location of the landfill, and that the geotechnical company misread the testing data which, if interpreted correctly, would have disclosed the existence of the landfill.
 After successfully opposing two summary judgment motions, the defendants paid the buyer a multi-million dollar settlement.